ashhass/ashhass.github.io/_projects/5_project.md

 ---
 layout: page
 title: project 5
-description: In a previous life, I dabbled with graphic design for a bit.
+description: In a seemingly previous life, I dabbled with graphic design for a bit.
 img: assets/img/1.jpg
 importance: 3
 category: fun